 With Dallas being the third most popular destination for business travel in the United States, there is no question why people come here.
 If you want to be part of the big city of Dallas, you can contact one of our real estate agents in Dallas TX and get some of the best offers in terms of housing.
 Relocate here and start your own business in one of the most prosperous cities in Texas.

 You might think that a city in the metropolitan area with such a diverse market and prosperous economy would come with high costs of living and not everyone could afford to live here.
-We would like to bring some light in that regard and see if Dallas is a good place to live in.
-Let’s see what is the average income in Dallas, TX and how much would you need to earn in order to comfortably live here?

 The median annual household income in Dallas, according to major listing sites is around $52,000.
 Although, the largest share of households has an income in the range of $75,000 and $100,000.
 Living in Dallas vs Chicago, or any other major cities in the USA is much cheaper.
 The costs of living in Dallas are 5% higher than the national average.
 Also, the costs of living in an area could vary based on the average salary in the neighborhood and the real estate market.